 tag-key: tag-value

-Rather than writing JSON inline, the getPolicyDocument data source constructs trust policies programmatically.
+Rather than writing JSON directly, the getPolicyDocument data source constructs trust policies programmatically, reducing syntax errors.

 import * as pulumi from "@pulumi/pulumi";